Introduction

 - What Are the Santa Ana Winds?

-- Santa Anas on the Central Coast
+– How Santa Anas Affect the Central Coast

 - How to Prepare for Santa Ana Winds